What Is Inherited Family Trauma?

 exclusion within the family system

-Even when later generations do not consciously know the original events, emotional patterns may still continue indirectly.
+Even when later generations do not consciously know the original events, emotional and relational patterns may still continue indirectly.

 Families Pass Down More Than Genetics